Chiral TeraHertz surface plasmonics: Working principle of the chiral THz surface plasmonic cavities

 Notably, normal modes are seen to consist in a spatially dependent superposition of ${\sigma }_{\pm }$ polarized photons which entails the mixing of orbital and spin degrees of freedom of the resonator.
-It is possible to estimate the shifts $\delta {\nu }_{n,L}$ of the resonance frequencies ${\nu }_{n,L}$ by applying a modal perturbation theory, which, to first order in ${\nu }_c$, gives (see supplementary material):
+It is possible to estimate the shifts $\delta {\nu }_{n,L}$ of the resonance frequencies ${\nu }_{n,L}$ by applying a modal perturbation theory, which, to first order in ${\nu }_c$, gives (see Supporting Information):

 indicating that the frequency shift is proportional to the spatially integrated spin density ${\mathrm{\ }\mathrm{\Delta }\sigma }_{n,L}\left(r\right)$ of the ${\sigma }_{\pm }$ polarized photons ($s$ being the diameter of the patch).
 As depicted in Fig. 1e, the $L=0$ mode doesn't experience any shift as it is linearly polarized, while modes with finite orbital angular momentum $(L\neq 0)$ split symmetrically according to $\delta {\nu }_{n,L}=-\delta {\nu }_{n,-L}$ as they have opposite spin densities of equal magnitude.
 Because they carry the largest spin polarization among all, the $(n=1, L=\pm 1)$ modes are expected to provide the most pronounced mode splitting and hence the largest chiral effect.